 This research imports Grzymała-Busse's framework to analyse the PCP in order to establish a basis from which to explain WECPs' diverse adaptation from a comparative perspective.
 The framework raises several questions about WECPs that retained orthodox Marxism-Leninism and democratic centralism: Did democratic centralism help reformists to force through programmatic reforms or did it do more to allow orthodox leaders to resist pressure to reform?
-Did these parties fail to transform themselves because attempts to democratise unleashed an army of orthodox mid-level elites?
-Did elites try to replace democratic centralism with new highly centralised structures to force through policy reforms?
+Did these parties fail to transform themselves because attempts to democratic centralism with new highly centralised structures to force through policy reforms?